Live in a Football Town? Here’s Why You Might Want to List Your Place on Airbnb

 Still, it’s clear that there’s money to be made if you live near a football stadium.

-If you’ve never been an Airbnb host and you have more questions about it, a good place to start is right here.
+If you’ve never been an Airbnb host and you have more questions about it, check out our guide to becoming an Airbnb host.

 Mike Brassfield ([email protected]) is a senior writer at The Penny Hoarder.
 He once slept on somebody’s floor to attend a football game.